ngergs/k8s-adm-ctrl/README.md

  **This library toolkit uses generics.
 Therefore, go version 1.18+ is required.**

 Library function to build an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 The library functions provide some interfaces and helper structures to handle the IO part and e.g. the construction of the JSON patch for mutating controllers.
+The target main use case are admission controllers that target a single resource.

 The compiled binary is around 14MB and the example docker image is around 16MB.